parameciostudio/extrude-vertices-all-directions/README.md

 You can set the amount and choose whether select created vertices or not.
 ## How to install
-Open extrudeVerticesAllDirections.py in text editor and press _alt + p_
+Open up extrudeVerticesAllDirections.py in the Text Editor and _press Alt+P_
 ## How to use
-1. Select a mesh and set **edit mode**
+1. Select a mesh object and toggle into Edit Mode (_Tab_)
-2. In the Tool Shelf (_t_) -> MISC you'll find the "Extrude in all directions Panel"
+2. In the MISC tab of the Tool Shelf (_T_) you'll find a new Extrude in all directions panel
-3. Set the amount for extursion and whether select new vertices or not (if not, original vertices will still selected)
+3. Set the extrusion amount and whether select new vertices or not (if not, original vertices will still selected)
 ## TODO
 1. Optimize code: Blender holds on when too many vertices selected